 The one considered an easy fish to care for as long as your tank is properly set up.
 One thing to keep in mind is that reaching your hand in the tank can be a little dangerous.
 The fish is equipped with dorsal spines containing venom.
 While this fish won’t hurt you on purpose, running into a spine can be painful.

 One caveat to the ‘easy’ difficulty rating here is to consider your ability to stay safe and not get stung unintentionally by the venomous spines.
 Given the fact that you could have an accidental brush anytime you reach in the tank, it would be good to ensure proper safety, including, but not limited to the use of a thick glove like these:

-Keep in mind, the glove likely won’t stop a full-on impaling, but the extra layer of tough skin can help incidental scrapings.
-So the caveat here is that they are easy to care for, if you avoid carelessly dunking your hand in the tank.
+Keep in mind, the glove likely won’t stop a full-on impaling, but the extra layer of tough skin can help with incidental scrapings.
+So the caveat here is that they are easy to care for if you avoid carelessly dunking your hand in the tank.

 The Foxface rabbitfish is a peaceful herbivore, protected by venomous spines, making them the perfect choice for a tank with cleaner shrimp or small fish or even more aggressive, fish-only tanks.

 However, the recommendation to keep them with aggressive fishes does come with a caveat.
 The fish has venomous spines, not a bulletproof vest.
 When mixing aggressive species, you want to avoid drastic mismatches in size, or you may find your rabbitfish disproportionately picked on (and hiding), if it is David in a tank of Goliaths.

 The other compatibility consideration, which is not unique to this saltwater aquarium fish, is that there would likely be aggression between rabbitfishes in the same tank.
 So best to have 1 per tank, unless already paired.